Richard Leroy Millett: Graduate Studies

-Millett went on to earn his M.A. and Ph.D. at the University of New Mexico in 1962 and 1966, respectively.
-His Ph.D. dissertation, entitled The History of the Guardia Nacional de Nicaragua, 1925-1965, discussed the Nicaraguan National Guard's development under American sponsorship and impact on Nicaraguan political and social development, as well as the broader implications of this history for American foreign policy.
+Millett went on to earn his MA and PhD at the University of New Mexico in 1962 and 1966, respectively.
+His PhD dissertation, entitled The History of the Guardia Nacional de Nicaragua, 1925–1965, discussed the Nicaraguan National Guard's development under American sponsorship and impact on Nicaraguan political and social development, as well as the broader implications of this history for American foreign policy.
 Millett noted that the Nicaraguan National Guard had previously received "very limited attention" from scholars despite its great impact on Nicaraguan society.

 Millett's dissertation eventually served as the foundation for his first book, Guardians of the Dynasty: A History of the U.S. Created Guardia Nacional de Nicaragua and the Somoza Family, published in 1977.

-Other Education
+Other education

 Millett was a graduate of the Air War College.
 He also did postdoctoral work at Ohio State University.

 Career

 Millett had a distinguished academic career that extended to the public sphere.